 Other factors, such as the size of the tumor and whether the original tumor ruptured, may put a person at a higher risk of GIST recurrence.

 There is a lack of research exploring ways to prevent GISTs specifically.
-However, the Centers for Disease Control and Prevention (CDC) note that people can reduce their risk of all cancers by:
+However, the

 - quitting smoking